vai-ml/Via-NYC_Taxi/readme.md

 efficiency varies with time and location.
 Discuss any potential business implications based on your findings.

 Please see my [notebook](https://github.com/vai-ml/Via-NYC_Taxi/blob/master/Via-NYC_Taxi.ipynb) for detailed approach on aggregating  trips and some insight on time complexity.
+For best results please use [NBViewer](https://nbviewer.jupyter.org/github/vai-ml/Via-NYC_Taxi/blob/master/Via-NYC_Taxi.ipynb) to see the notebook.

  In future I will upload my presentation that I submitted as solution